Relapse happens but if you have good tools, it can be prevented

 2. Make a sober buddy, enlist someone to help

-3. Relapse prevention in Covid 19 may mean finding a new recovery support group
+3. Relapse prevention may mean finding a new recovery support group

 Connection, connection, connection!
 I get it, not everyone subscribes to 12-step and that’s cool.
 But, everyone needs to connect with like-minded individuals when seeking a new lifestyle.
 I’m a 12-stepper, myself.
 That means AA, NA, Al-Anon CODA, and other 12 Step programs, but I know it doesn’t work for everyone.
 There are other options.
-SMART Recovery, Embrace Recovery, Religion, Sports, recovery coaches and a recovery program like The Recovery Playbook , are all fantastic alternatives.
-The point is, it helps to have a support network and a recovery program that is helping you develop your recovery and all other aspects of your life for that matter.
+SMART Recovery, Embrace Recovery, Religion, Sports, and recovery coaches, are all fantastic alternatives.
+The point is, it helps to have a support network and a recovery program that is allowing you develop your recovery and all other aspects of your life for that matter.
 You can’t do it without connections to other people experiencing what you are experiencing, who can keep you centered.